 Cochlear implants are electronic devices that provide useful hearing & improved communication abilities.
 This would be helpful for the persons who have severe to profound sensorineural hearing loss.
 A cochlear implant electrically stimulates the auditory nerve inside the inner ear.
 In the inner ear, that is in cochlear, we are directly implanting the device.

-There are two components of cochlear implants, they are external components and internal components.
+There are two parts of cochlear implants, they are external and internal.

-- External components consist of an external audio processor and a transmitter.
+- External part consist of an external audio processor and a transmitter.

-- The internal components are surgically implanted and comprises of the receiver/stimulator package with an electrode array.
+- The internal part are comprises the receiver/stimulator package along with an electrode array.